How do I make an appointment to see a Comm Arts advisor?

 When do applications for the advanced production courses come out?

 Advanced production applications are available at least two weeks prior to registration for an upcoming semester.

 How can I get into a closed course?

-I'm planning on studying abroad.
-Where can I find out information about different study abroad programs?
+I would like to study abroad.
+Where can I find information about different study abroad programs?

 How do I find out how my credits from abroad will transfer?

-If you are going through UW-Madison International Academic Programs (IAP), look at the Academics section for your study abroad program.
-A list of courses that students have completed in the past and the UW equivalencies are provided.
+If you are going through UW-Madison International Academic Programs (IAP), look at the Academics tab for your study abroad program.
+Look for Course Equivalents.
+The View Course Equivalents link will include a list of courses that students have completed in the past with the UW-Madison equivalencies.

 Transferring a Course to UW-Madison

 How do I find out how the credits I may complete through a different institution transfer to UW-Madison?